Amlodipine prescription available online

 About Amlodipine (Katerzia, Norvasc)

-Amlodipine is considered a calcium channel blocker, which functions by relaxing blood vessels so blood can flow more easily.
+Amlodipine is a type of antihypertensive (lowers blood pressure) called a calcium channel blocker, which functions by relaxing blood vessels so blood can flow more easily.
 Like any calcium channel blocker, this medication can only be used for high blood pressure.
-It is ineffective against high heart rate issues because it will not lower your heart rate like other medications.
+It is ineffective against high heart rate issues because it will not lower your heart rate like other medications such as metoprolol.

 Some conditions that amlodipine is known to treat include high blood pressure, angina, coronary artery disease, and Raynaud's syndrome.
 Amlodipine is available only by prescription.
 It is available in a generic formulation under different brand names, including Norvasc and Katerzia.